racz16/WebGL-GLSL-Editor/README.md

 ### Inlay hints

 The extension can show function and constructor parameters in the source code.
-You can enable or disable this feature in the Settings.

 ![inlay hints](res/png/screenshots/inlay-hints.png)